rinnyrahmania/rinnyrahmania.github.io/README.md

 # How I build my personal page

-I would like to share some of my research activities through git.
+I would like to share some of my research activities through git; therefore I believe a github page can be used as a landing page for this purpose.
 I've been observing many examples before making my own github page.
-By far, Michell's theme suits my purpose.
-Highly appreciate for sharing this great work.
+By far, Michell's theme suits my need.
+Highly appreciate to Robert Michell for sharing this great work.

 <br>